 Heat a skillet over medium-high heat.
 Meanwhile, pat fillet dry with a tea towel or paper towel, then season with salt and pepper.

 Add just enough oil to cover bottom of skillet, then allow to heat up.
 Once oil begins to shimmer (hot enough to sizzle) carefully place fillet skin side down into skillet.
 Using a fish spatula, press down firmly to ensure good skin to pan contact, holding for 30 seconds.

-Sear undisturbed until fillet releases easily with the help of the fish spatula, about 3 to 4 minutes.
+Reduce heat to medium.
+Sear undisturbed until fillet releases easily with the help of the fish spatula.
 Flip carefully, then allow to cook until internal temperature of fillet reaches 120F at its thickest part for medium-rare doneness.
-Thinner fillets may only need a minute more of cook time, while thicker fillets may need up to 3 minutes.
+See below for cook times:

 Wild Alaskan Company delivers wild-caught, sustainable seafood directly to your door.
 Get Started.